 Your preschooler might go through a stage of calling out from bed or getting up after you’ve said goodnight.
 Try these tips:

-- Avoid boisterous play as well as watching TV and using computers, smart phones or tablets close to bedtime.
+- Avoid boisterous play as well as watching TV and using computers, phones or tablets close to bedtime.
 These activities can make it harder for your child to settle.

 - Establish a consistent, calming bedtime routine.

-- If your child gets out of bed, calmly ask him to go back to bed.
+- If your child gets out of bed, calmly ask her to go back to bed.
 Say that you’re just in the other room.
 Repeat this firmly and quietly over and over until your child doesn’t get up again.

 Sometimes your child might actually need something.
 If your child is scared of a monster under the bed, quickly check and tell your child there are no monsters.
 Your child might settle after this.
 If your child is scared of the dark, think about using a night-light.

 Putting a night-light on and a potty in your child’s room might prompt your child to wee there during the night.
-Let your child know that you’ll help if he needs it.
+Let your child know that you’ll help if she needs it.
 You can also get night-time nappies or pull-ups for older children.

+Night-time wetting is most common in children under seven years, but it also happens in older children.
 Most children grow out of night-time wetting by themselves.
 But if you’re concerned about your child’s night-time wetting, talk to your GP.

 Sleep and children with autism spectrum disorder